masarusenpai/matrix-sum/README.md

 Simple program that calculates the sum of all entries of a large matrix.
 All entries are randomly-generated numbers spanning from 0–99 inclusive — you get to choose the dimensions.

 The sum is calculated concurrently, where every row of the matrix spawns a thread which calculates the sum of its respective row.
+Kind of came up with the idea while reviewing for my COMP2017 finals in USyd. 😅

 ## Usage
 ### Compilation